 This story sounds crazy and I think it sounded crazy to Peter as he was telling it.

 There was doubt and division.
 We need to understand that to the Jews the action of Simon Peter was a terrible thing.
-In fact, if we could have talkedacts116 to Simon Peter a month before this, he also would have said it was a terrible thing to do.
+In fact, if we could have talked to Simon Peter a month before this, he also would have said it was a terrible thing to do.
 Actually, Peter gives them an apology.
 He makes it clear that he didn’t want to do it at all, but that the Spirit of God was in the whole episode.—J. Vernon McGee’s Thru The Bible

 16 Then I remembered the word of the Lord, how He said, ‘John indeed baptized with water, but you shall be baptized with the Holy Spirit.’
 17 If therefore God gave them the same gift as He gave us when we believed on the Lord Jesus Christ, who was I that I could withstand God?”